.web: Registry

+IOD's initial excitement was tempered by the regulatory realities of the evolving internet governance, which grew more formalized with ICANN's establishment in 1998.
+As the internet expanded and stakeholders from various sectors became involved, the path to legitimizing new TLDs became increasingly complex and bureaucratic.
+Despite these setbacks, the .web registry maintained a significant following and continued to advocate for its inclusion in the official DNS root, reflecting a persistent belief in the potential of this domain.

-Since then IOD tried and failed to get their domain into the official root through several plans to admit new top-level domains.
-Several new-TLD plans in the late 1990s, including Postel's original proposal, failed to reach sufficient consensus among the increasingly contentious factions of the Internet to admit any new TLDs, including .web.
-When ICANN accepted applications for new TLDs in 2000 which resulted in the seven new domains added soon afterward, IOD's application was not approved; all unapproved applications were rejected.
-A second round of new TLD assignments was conducted with new applications, and only for sponsored domains (generally intended for use by limited communities and run by nonprofit entities).
-The registry for .web remained hopeful, however, that their application will eventually be approved.
-On May 10, 2007, ICANN announced the opening of public comments towards a new, third round of new gTLDs, a round in which IOD did not participate.
-One of these new TLD applicants will prevail and operate the web TLD which will resolve on the internet.
+Since then, IOD has tried and failed to get its domain into the official root through several plans to admit new top-level domains.
+Several new-TLD plans in the late 1990s, including Postel's original proposal, failed to reach sufficient consensus among the increasingly contentious factions of the Internet to admit any new TLDs, including ".web".
+When ICANN accepted applications for new TLDs in 2000, resulting in seven new domains being added soon afterward, IOD's application was not approved; all unapproved applications were rejected.
+A second round of new TLD assignments was conducted with new applications only for sponsored domains (generally intended for use by limited communities and run by nonprofit entities).
+However, the registry for .web remained hopeful that its application would eventually be approved.
+On May 10, 2007, ICANN announced the opening of public comments for a new, third round of new gTLDs, a round in which IOD did not participate.
+One of these new TLD applicants will prevail and operate the web TLD, which will resolve on the Internet.

-At times IOD has claimed priority rights to the TLD string .web, although any legal basis for such a claim is questionable given that the United States Patent and Trademark Office has stated that top-level domains are not trademarkable in themselves.
-IOD does, however, have a registered trademark in the term "web".
-When, at various times, proposals were made to add a .web domain not operated by IOD, they have objected, and to date, no such plans have been approved; an application by Afilias to operate a web domain was turned down in favor of their running .info instead.
-Vint Cerf, then chair of ICANN, noted that he recognized IOD's pioneering work in web, and felt that web should be held in reserve for IOD's application in the next round rather than be awarded to Afilias, preferring that they receive .info instead.
+At times, IOD has claimed priority rights to the TLD string .web, although any legal basis for such a claim is questionable given that the United States Patent and Trademark Office has stated that top-level domains are not trademarkable in themselves.
+IOD does, however, have a registered trademark for the term ".web".
+IOD has objected to proposals for a .web domain not operated by them, and to date, none of these plans have received approval.
+An application by Afilias to operate a .web domain was turned down in favor of their running .info instead.
+Vint Cerf, then chair of ICANN, noted that he recognized IOD's pioneering work in .web and felt that .web should be held in reserve for IOD's application in the next round rather than be awarded to Afilias, preferring that they receive .info instead.
 Afilias is one of the seven applicants who will eventually operate .web.

-The IOD web registry has in the past accepted registrations, and intended to allow them to continue in force after entering the root, although some commentators feel that ICANN ought to require them to discard existing registrations and proceed with a startup procedure as with other new TLDs, so as not to grant any legitimacy to unofficial registrations.
+The IOD web registry has in the past accepted registrations and intended to allow them to continue in force after entering the root, although some commentators feel that ICANN ought to require them to discard existing registrations and proceed with a startup procedure as with other new TLDs, so as not to grant any legitimacy to unofficial registrations.
 No previous web registrations will have legal claim when the TLD goes live.

 On February 7, 2013, the United States District Court for the Central District of California approved a motion to dismiss the complaint from ICANN.